Go to Setup / DAW Controller / Sequencer and select your DAW in the pop-up menu.

-Additionally you may need to tune controller settings in the "Controller / Surfaces properties" dialog available from the "ACT" tab in the DAW's upper toolbar:
+Additionally you may need to tune controller settings in the "Controller / Surfaces properties" dialog accessible through the 'Utilities / Mackie Control' menu or the "ACT" tab in Cakewalk's upper toolbar:

-For the phone layout you may want to enable the "Select Highlights Track" option or TouchDAW will not be notified of track selection changes in the DAW.
+The "Select Highlights Track" option should be activated or TouchDAW will not be informed of track selection changes in the DAW.

-Documentation of Sonar's MCU implementation can be found in a compiled html help file that's usually located at "Program Files/Cakewalk/Shared Surfaces/MackieControl.chm".
+Documentation of Cakewalk's MCU implementation can be found in a compiled html help file that's usually located at "Program Files/Cakewalk/Shared Surfaces/MackieControl.chm".